This week's 'Flying Horse' theme: My favorite holiday

 Grade 3, Grove

-The Fourth: My favorite holiday is the Fourth of July because of the fireworks.
-The fireworks are bright.
-After the fireworks are over I get to go to sleep on the way home.
+Celebrate America: My favorite holiday is the Fourth of July.
+I like it because I like the fireworks and it is fun.
+I like to celebrate America!

 Grade 2, Jefferson Park